profvjreddi/homepage/content/blog/phd-admissions-reality.md

 Even stellar candidates don't get accepted everywhere.
 Successful professors often have stories about programs that rejected them.
 Applying to 8-12 programs and getting accepted to 1-2 is typical.
 Getting rejected from "safety schools" and accepted to "reaches" happens regularly.
 Outcomes seem arbitrary because different programs value different things, fit matters more than rankings, and timing varies across institutions.

-**Don't catastrophize rejection**.
-It doesn't mean you're not smart enough or can't do research. **Do apply strategically**.
-Mix reach, match, and safer options; focus on fit, not just rankings; cast a wide enough net to account for randomness. **Understand the odds**.
+Don't catastrophize rejection.
+It doesn't mean you're not smart enough or can't do research.
+Apply strategically: mix reach, match, and safer options; focus on fit, not just rankings; cast a wide enough net to account for randomness.
+Understand the odds.
 Even strong candidates face long odds, and multiple rejections don't reflect on your potential.
 Persistence and strategy matter.

 ---